Introduction to MASW Acquisition and Processing

 (2-D Wavefield Transformation)

-Dispersion properties of all types of waves (both body and surface waves) are imaged through a wavefield-transformation method that directly converts the multichannel record into an image where a dispersion pattern is recognized in the transformed energy distribution, as illustrated at left.
-Then, the necessary dispersion property (like that of the fundamental mode) is extracted from a specific pattern.
-All other reflected/scattered waves and ambient noise are automatically removed during the transformation.
+Dispersion properties of all types of waves (both body and surface waves) are imaged through a wavefield-transformation method (Park et al., 1998; Luo et al., 2008) that directly converts the multichannel record into a dispersion-curve (a.k.a.
+Overtone) image, on which different dispersion patterns can be recognized in the transformed energy distribution, as illustrated below.
+Then, the necessary dispersion feature (e.g., the fundamental mode of the Rayleigh wave, the first higher mode, etc.) is interpreted and estimated following a specific trend.